Coranath/Coranath/README.md

 - 👋 Hi, I’m @Coranath
 - 👀 I’m interested in: Computer Science!
 Almost all facets of it!
 I realize that is a broad topic and I know that I wont be able to work in, or understand a lot of what is happening in the field but as of yet I'm not sure where I want my focus to be!
 So for now I am experiementing with multiple fields and areas within Computer Science!
-- 📫 How to reach me:
-   You can hit me up at @levimoo72295539 on Twitter!
-Sorry if that is a stupid looking username thing.
-I only JUST got on Twitter!
-I had been avoiding it but it seems to be a useful networking tool!

 <!---
 Coranath/Coranath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.